Shiv Sena backs govt over 'tukde tukde' gang, asks Army to end it

 Mumbai, Jan 13: The Shiv Sena on Monday advised the central government to take necessary action against the 'tukde tukde' gang for the violence during the citizenship protests in Delhi and said they should be 'punished'.

 An editorial in the Saamana, a mouthpiece of the Sena, stated,'They deserve a tight slap....centre must not step back down.
-Give Army orders if you want to end it it'.
+Give Army orders if you want to end it'.

 'Can't deny her freedom to stand with tukde tukde gang': Smriti Irani taunts Deepika Padukone